-- 5.7.
-Water management: Fieldpea is mostly grown as rainfed/un-irrigated on residual soil moisture and can sustain drought conditions up to some extent.
-One or two irrigations at 45 DAs and if needed, at pod filling stage, may be the best recommended irrigation schedule. - 5.8.
-Weed management: One weeding 30-45 DAS, depending upon the field conditions.
-Application of solution MCPB or 2,4D-B @ 1.2 kg a.i./ha in 500-600 liters of water after 6 weeks of sowing, as post emergence, is effective in sandy loam soils.
-Application of Pendimethalin (STOMP) 30 EC @ 1 kg a.i./ha as preemergence application can also be used to control the weeds up to 50 days. - 5.9.
-Plant Protection: Refer table 7.4. - 5.10.
-Harvesting, threshing and storage: Field peas should be harvested when they are fully ripe and threshed after sufficient drying in the sun.
-The clean seed should be sun dried for 3-4 days to reduce their moisture content up to 9-10% to be safely stored in appropriate bins.
+5.9.
+Plant Protection: Refer table No.7.4.

+5.10.
+Harvesting, Threshing and Storage: Field peas should be harvested when they are fully ripe and threshed after sufficient drying in the sun.
+The clean seed should be sun dried for 3-4 days to reduce their moisture content up to 9-10%. to be safely stored in appropriate bins.
 To avoid further development of bruchids and other storage pests, it is recommended to fumigate the storage material before onset of monsoon and again after the monsoon with ALP @ 1-2 tablets per tonne.
-The small quantity of the produce can also be protected by mixing inert material (soft stone, lime, ash, etc) or by smearing edible/non-edible vegetable oils or by mixing plant products like neem leaf powder at the rate of 1-2% w/w basis. - 5.11.
-Yield: 20-25qtls of grain and straw per ha (irrigated) and 10-15qtls grains per ha (rain fed).
+The small quantity of the produce can also be protected by mixing inert material (soft stone, lime, ash, etc) or by smearing edible/non-edible vegetable oils or by mixing plant products like neem leaf powder at the rate of 1-2% w/w basis.

+5.11.
+Yield: Field peas can yield about 20-25qtls of grain and about same quantity of straw from one ha of land under well managed irrigated conditions and about 10-15qtls grains in rain fed conditions.